 The management told All candidates to put their photographic skills to use and capture images of various subjects.

 The judges informed us that the winning photographer would receive a prize.

 Each competitor started getting ready for the competition.

-And I was able to obtain a Sony A7R IV camera.
+I was also able to obtain a Sony A7R IV camera.

 It creates the best portrait images.

 With this camera, I could take the best natural portraits, and my winning entry resulted from this achievement.